 Mental health promotion and prevention strategies aim to strengthen factors that promote positive mental health and prevent the occurrence of mental health concerns.
-There is no state agency in Texas that has as a core component of its mission to promote mental health and well-being and prevent mental health conditions.
-Rather, several activities undertaken by agencies to achieve other goals contribute in some way to the state's overall public health impact on child and family well-being.
+Multiple state agencies in Texas contribute in some way to the state's overall public health impact on child and family well-being, with the majority of programming housed at Texas Health and Human Services Commission.
+That said, no single entity oversees or supports infant and early childhood mental health consultation, specifically.